 If I don’t want to ski or snowboard, what else is there for me to do?

-While snow holidays are typically assumed to be for snow sports enthusiasts, they are becoming an extremely popular holiday option for those looking for a wellness, health and relaxation retreat.
+While snow holidays are typically assumed to be for snow sports enthusiasts, they are becoming an extremely popular holiday option for those looking for wellness, health, and relaxation retreats.

 That may sound surprising, but there are so many more activities to choose from at a snow-filled destination.
-More than just ski or snowboard.
+It’s more than just ski or snowboard.
 You can choose from a variety of activities, including: